-You’ll also gain a better understanding of how best to protect them from potential cyberattacks.
+You’ll also better understand how best to protect them from potential cyberattacks.
 Strong data protection means you don’t have to worry about phishing scams or malware.
-You and your team can enjoy a more efficient and productive work environment knowing you have the appropriate amount of information security.
+You and your team can enjoy a more efficient and productive work environment knowing you have the appropriate information security.

-Routine assessment of your information security is the only way to assure you’re protected against attacks or outside risks.
-Consider performing a cyber risk assessment several times a year (at least every six months) to assure that your protocols are up to standard and there aren’t new cyber threats eluding your attention.
+A routine information security assessment is the only way to protect you against attacks or outside risks.
+So consider performing a cyber risk assessment several times a year (at least every six months) to ensure that your protocols are up to standard and there aren’t new cyber threats eluding your attention.